-Only two studies reported on the direct effect of oils spills on oyster beds.
-Levings et al., (1994) reported that the Galeta oil spills resulted in a significant reduction in C. virginica is beds along the mangrove fringe, which lasted at least five years.
-Powers et al. (2017) reported a 'severe' reduction the abundance of C. virginica in intertidal beds after the Deepwater Horizon spill.
+Only two studies reported on the direct effect of oil spills on oyster beds.
+Levings et al. (1994) reported that the Galeta oil spills resulted in a significant reduction in C. virginica beds along the mangrove fringe, which lasted at least five years.
+Powers et al. (2017) reported a 'severe' reduction in the abundance of C. virginica in intertidal beds after the Deepwater Horizon spill.

 However, any effect on subtidal beds was obscured by mass mortality caused by freshwater runoff.
 Therefore, the evidence suggests that direct oiling of oyster beds could cause 'severe' or 'significant' mortality amongst the oysters.
-Hence, resistance is assesses as 'None', resilience as 'Very Iow' and sensitivity as 'High' for oysters as a group.
+Hence, resistance is assessed as 'None', resilience as 'Very low' and sensitivity as 'High' for oysters as a group.
 However, evidence of the direct effect of oiling on Ostrea edulis was not found.
 In the UK, Ostrea edulis beds occur in the shallow subtidal (0-20 m) and rarely in shallows exposed at low tide.
-Therefore, the resistance of Ostrea edulis beds is assessed a 'Medium' to represent the chance that the most shallow extent of the biotopes might be exposed to an oil spill that coincided with the lowest tides.
-Hence, resilience is assessed as 'Medium' and sensitivity to oils spills as 'Medium' but with 'Low' confidence.
+But in sheltered areas oil is likely to persist, and reach the shallow seabed adsorbed to particulates or in solution.
+Therefore, the resistance of Ostrea edulis beds is assessed as 'Medium' to represent the chance that the shallowest extent of the biotopes might be exposed to an oil spill that coincided with the lowest tides.
+Hence, resilience is assessed as 'Medium' and sensitivity to oil spills as 'Medium' but with 'Low' confidence.